jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 I did not fall into a deep sleep, but into a dream-like state, when I heard the noise of Jarv coming up behind me I was jolted back into the cave. âWe are pretty much outâ, I kept repeating to myself, and âat least the squeezes get easier as you go further outâ.
 At 4.30 a.m.
-we were back into the entrance of M2.
+we were back into the entrance of *M2*.
 Luckily the weather was fine, no wind and good vis.

 Jarv successfully (miraculously?) navigated us back to the hut.
 I simply put one foot in front of the other and fell over quite regularly.
-Finally at 6.30 a.m.
+Finally at 6.30 am.
 we were in Kal, our mission was over.
 A nice plate of jota and some tea and to sleep.
 The hut was even more packed than the day before, people were taking turns for sleeping!
 It was nice to have some company for dinner and I think our hosts were impressed that we had been on such a long trip.

 Next day we got back to town and entered the data into the survey.
-We had surveyed 245 m of cave and added just over 100 m to the depth of M2.
+We had surveyed 245 m of cave and added just over 100 m to the depth of *M2*.
 We had walked for 4 hrs in the snow and caved for 17 Â½ hours.
 We ate approximately 1500 calories and consumed several thousand more.
 We moved at an average speed of 3 meters per minute.